Burma campaign: Operation Dracula

 The original conception of the plan to re-take Burma had envisaged XV Corps making an amphibious assault on Rangoon well before Fourteenth Army reached the capital, in order to ease supply problems.
 This operation, codenamed Operation Dracula, was postponed several times as the necessary landing craft were retained in Europe and finally dropped in favour of an attack on Phuket Island, off the west coast of Thailand.

 Slim feared that the Japanese would defend Rangoon to the last man through the monsoon, which would put Fourteenth Army in a disastrous supply situation.
 He therefore asked for Operation Dracula to be re-mounted at short notice.
 The naval forces for the attack on Phuket were diverted to Operation Dracula, and units of XV Corps were embarked from Akyab and Ramree.

 On 1 May, a Gurkha parachute battalion was dropped on Elephant Point, and cleared Japanese rearguards from the mouth of the Yangon River.
 The 26th Indian Infantry Division landed by ship the next day.
-When they arrived they discovered that Kimura had ordered Rangoon to be evacuated, starting on 22 April.
-After the Japanese withdrawal, Yangon had experienced an orgy of looting and lawlessness similar to the last days of the British in the city in 1942.
+When they arrived they discovered that Kimura had ordered Rangoon to be evacuated, starting on 22 April, leaving only a small 6,000 strong INA garrison under A.D.
+Loganathan who had managed to keep law and order in the city over the past 2 weeks and who promptly surrendered to Commonwealth forces without much resistance.
 On the afternoon of 2 May 1945, the monsoon rains began in full force.
 The Allied drive to liberate Rangoon before the rains had succeeded with only a few hours to spare.

 The leading troops of the 17th and 26th Indian divisions met at Hlegu, 28 mi north of Rangoon, on 6 May.